cilwerner/ms-identity-docs-code-dotnet/6-advanced/background-console-worker-app-webapp/AppCreationScripts/AppCreationScripts.md

 ### Usage pattern for tests and DevOps scenarios

-The `Configure.ps1` will stop if it tries to create an Microsoft Entra application which already exists in the tenant.
+The `Configure.ps1` will stop if it tries to create a Microsoft Entra application which already exists in the tenant.
 For this, if you are using the script to try/test the sample, or in DevOps scenarios, you might want to run `Cleanup.ps1` just before `Configure.ps1`.
 This is what is shown in the steps below.

 ## How to use the app creation scripts?